Glucose is a sugar that comes

 Low Blood Sugar Levels in Diabetes

-Some things that can make low blood sugar levels more likely to happen are:
+Some things that can make low blood sugar levels more likely are:

 skipping meals and snacks

-not eating enough food at a meal or snack
+not eating enough food during a meal or snack

 exercising longer or harder than usual without eating some extra food